Employment at Camp Chewonki

-The employment period is for nine weeks in the summer.
+The employment period for Camp Chewonki is for nine weeks in the summer.

 What certifications do I need?

-All of our in-camp staff are required to be certified in basic first aid and CPR at the minimum.
-Courses are available at Chewonki before pre-camp training begins, but we strongly encourage counselors to take these courses locally before the start of the summer.
-Lifeguard training, small craft safety, and wilderness first aid are other useful and sought-after certifications.
+All of our in-camp staff are required to be certified in Wilderness First Aid (this includes basic first aid and CPR) at the minimum.
+Courses are available at Chewonki before staff training begins, but we strongly encourage counselors to take these courses locally before the start of the summer.
+Lifeguard training and wilderness first responder (WFR) are other useful and sought-after certifications.

-Wilderness trip leaders are required to be trained as lifeguards and Wilderness First Responders, as well as possess current CPR training.
-Many of the Chewonki trip leaders are also registered Maine Guides.
+Wilderness trip leaders are required to be trained as Wilderness First Responders, as well as possess current CPR training.
+Many of the Chewonki trip leaders are also Registered Maine Guides.

 Where will I be living?

-Cabin counselors live in cabins or yurts with a group of 6-10 boys and a co-counselor.
+Cabin leaders live in cabins or yurts with a group of 6-8 campers and a co-leader.
 These cabins have no electricity or running water.
-Bathroom and shower facilities are located a stone’s throw away.
+Bathroom and shower facilities are located nearby.

-Non-cabin support staff live in yurts, small cabins, or dorm-style housing in our year-round buildings.
+Activity staff and coordinators live in yurts, small cabins, or dorm-style housing in our year-round buildings.
 Non-cabin staff are usually grouped by age and gender, with four to six staff members sharing a living space and occupying single or double accommodation rooms.
 We also have limited family housing available.